MatthewGerber/rlai/docs/cli_guide.md

 As indicated, a discount factor needs to be supplied.

 ### `--environment`
-Moving on to the environment, we can explore the [OpenAI Gym](https://gym.openai.com/) integration.
+Moving on to the environment, we can explore the [Gymnasium](https://gymnasium.farama.org/) integration.
 ```
 rlai help rlai.core.environments.gymnasium.Gym
 ```